natesworksdev/Ryujinx/README.md

 Experimental Switch emulator written in C#

 Don't expect much from this.
-Some homebrew apps work, Puyo Puyo Tetris shows the intro logo (sometimes), and a handful of games boot / work; but that's about it for now.
+Some homebrew apps work, a handful of games boot / work; but that's about it for now.
 Contributions are always welcome.

 **Building**